rode-lim/Get_Next_Line/README.md

     return (NULL);
 }
 ```
-WWe use 'free' and '= NULL' for the same reasons as before.
+We use 'free' and '= NULL' for the same reasons as before.

 However, we use 'return' to indicate that there are no lines available or an error occurred.